lucassguedes/OptGL/README.md

 ## How to Install

 To install this library on linux you must download the content of this repository on you PC and after that put it in a specific folder of your choice.
+After that, you must add the path to OptGL/lib to your ``LD_LIBRARY_PATH``.

 If the .o and .so files are not present on ./lib and ./objs folders, you need to run the file install.sh.
 Otherwise, you can follow as showing in the next example.

 ### Usage example - cartesian.h